IanPhilips/UnityOculusAndroidVRBrowser/README.md

 After modifying, use the gradle menu to build unitylibrary.
 Take the new `unitylibrary-debug.aar` from ` ⁨UnityAndroidVRBrowser⁩/⁨AndroidViewToGLRendering-master⁩/⁨unitylibrary⁩/⁨build/⁨outputs/⁨aar⁩` and move it to `Assets/Plugins/Android/`

+## Debugging
+use the `AndroidUnity` tag in logcat to see the plugin's log output, i.e.:
+`./adb logcat -s  ActivityManager PackageManager DEBUG AndroidUnity Unity`

 ## TODO:
 Add VR keyboard